 - Chemotherapy — In some cases if the treatment for prostate cancer is not responding then your specialists may discuss use of chemotherapy.
 Chemotherapy aims to directly kill cancer cells and may be given in a series of treatments over weeks or months

 - The area of treating prostate cancer is changing rapidly and your doctor may discuss new and emerging therapies that may improve the treatment of your cancer.

-When used alongside your conventional cancer treatment, some of these therapies may make you feel better while others may not be so helpful and in some cases may be harmful.
+When used alongside your conventional cancer treatment, some of these alternative therapies may make you feel better while others may not be so helpful and in some cases may be harmful.
 You should discuss with your doctor or specialist before using any other therapies.